microsoft/singleshotpose/README.md

 python train_multi.py cfg/occlusion.data cfg/yolo-pose-multi.cfg backup_multi/init.weights
 ```

-#### Output Representation
+#### Output representation

 Our output target representation consist of 21 values.
 We predict 9 points corresponding to the centroid and corners of the 3D object model.
 Additionally we predict the class in each cell.
 That makes 9x2+1 = 19 points.
 In multi-object training, during training, we assign whichever anchor box has the most similar size to the current object as the responsible one to predict the 2D coordinates for that object.
 To encode the size of the objects, we have additional 2 numbers for the range in x dimension and y dimension.
 Therefore, we have 9x2+1+2 = 21 numbers

 Respectively, 21 numbers correspond to the following: 1st number: class label, 2nd number: x0 (x-coordinate of the centroid), 3rd number: y0 (y-coordinate of the centroid), 4th number: x1 (x-coordinate of the first corner), 5th number: y1 (y-coordinate of the first corner), ..., 18th number: x8 (x-coordinate of the eighth corner), 19th number: y8 (y-coordinate of the eighth corner), 20th number: x range, 21st number: y range.

-The coordinates are normalized by the image width and height: x / image_width åand y / image_height.
+The coordinates are normalized by the image width and height: x / image_width and y / image_height.
 This is useful to have similar output ranges for the coordinate regression and object classification tasks.

+#### Training on your own dataset

+To train on your own dataset, simply create the same folder structure for your data and adjust the paths in cfg/[OBJECT].data, [DATASET]/[OBJECT]/train.txt and [DATASET]/[OBJECT]/test.txt files.
+The folder for each object should contain the following:

+(1) a folder containing image files,
+(2) a folder containing label files for each image (labels should be created using the same output representation explained above),
+(3) optionally, a folder containing segmentation masks for each image (if you want to change the background of your training images to be more robust to diverse backgrounds),
+(4) a text file containing the training images (train.txt),
+(5) a text file contraining the test images (test.txt),
+(6) a .ply file containing the 3D object model

 #### Acknowledgments